1. Green kit kat, the current favourite

 5. Terracotta warmth

-Terracotta look tiles bring Mediterranean warmth that pairs beautifully with white cabinets and brass hardware.
+Terracotta tiles bring Mediterranean warmth that pairs beautifully with white cabinets and brass hardware.

 6. Fishscale feature